balzack/databag/README.md

 </p>
 <br>

-Databag is designed for efficiency, consuming minimal resources on the host system and network.
+Databag is designed for efficiency, consuming minimal hosting resources.
 Notable features include:
 - Decentralized (direct communication between app and server node)
 - Federated (accounts on different nodes can communicate)
 - Public-Private key based identity (not bound to any blockchain or hosting domain)
 - End-to-End encryption (the hosting admin cannot view topics if sealed)
 - Audio and Video Calls (nat traversal requires separate relay server)
 - Topic based threads (messages organized by topic not contacts)
+- Unlimited participants (no limit on group thread members)
 - Lightweight (server can run on a raspberry pi zero v1.3)
 - Low latency (use of websockets for push events to avoid polling)
 - Unlimited accounts per node (host for your whole family)